-The Myelomeningocele Clinic at the University of Michigan combines the expertise of the Departments of Neurosurgery, Pediatrics, Orthopaedics, Urology, Physical Medicine and Rehabilitation, and other specialties to address the multiple medical needs of patients with these congenital spinal cord abnormalities.
+The Myelomeningocele Clinic at University of Michigan Health combines the expertise of the Departments of Neurosurgery, Pediatrics, Orthopaedics, Urology, Physical Medicine and Rehabilitation, and other specialties to address the multiple medical needs of patients with these congenital spinal cord abnormalities.
 This multidisciplinary approach ensures that optimal and individualized care is provided to each patient in a regular and timely fashion.

 For infants diagnosed with myelomeningocele prenatally, our multidisciplinary Fetal Diagnosis & Treatment Center offers expert management and fetal surgery when appropriate to treat myelomeningocele before a child is even born.

 For adolescents with myelomeningocele, our multidisciplinary Physical Disabilities Transitional Care and Adult Clinic assists adolescent patients with the transition of medical care from pediatric to adult specialists.
 The clinic combines the expertise of pediatric and adult care specialists in urology, physical medicine and rehabilitation, gynecology and social work.

 Together, these seamlessly linked programs offer fully integrated care for families, ensuring individualized, coordinated care for children and adolescents with myelomeningocele and their families.